Latest New Orleans Saints Super Bowl Odds 2025-2026

 Point Spread

 The Super Bowl point spread is a wager on the margin of victory during the game.
 The Super Bowl favorite is indicated with a minus sign, followed by the number of points by which they're favored to win.
-In order to win the point spread bet (AKA, cover the spread), the favored team must win by more points than where the sportsbooks have set the spread.
+To win the point spread bet (AKA, cover the spread), the favored team must win by more points than the sportsbooks have set the spread.
 Underdogs are indicated with a plus sign, followed by the number of points by which they're expected to lose.
 The underdog can cover the spread either by winning the game outright or by losing by fewer points than the point spread.

 Saints Super Bowl History

-The New Orleans Saints franchise was founded in 1967, with the AFL-NFL merger.
+The New Orleans Saints franchise was founded in 1967 with the AFL-NFL merger.
 The fanbase waited a long time for their first postseason appearance, having not made the playoffs for a full 20 seasons after the franchise was founded.
 Their first postseason appearance, a loss in the wild card round, came in 1987 under former head coach Jim Mora, who went on to make the wild card (and lose) in three of the five seasons that followed.

-The Saints only Super Bowl appearance was a win, coming thanks to former Saints legend Sean Payton and future Hall of Fame quarterback Drew Brees in Super Bowl XLIV.
+The Saints only Super Bowl appearance was a win, thanks to former Saints legend Sean Payton and future Hall of Fame quarterback Drew Brees in Super Bowl XLIV.
 The team won the Super Bowl 31-17 over the Indianapolis Colts, after having entered the game as 4.5-point underdogs.

 Have the Saints Ever Won the Super Bowl?

 Yes, the New Orleans Saints have won the Super Bowl.
-The Saints have won the Super Bowl once, back in the 2009-2010 NFL season.
-The HC-QB duo of Sean Payton and Drew Brees defeated the Indianapolis Colts, 31-17, after an 0-10 start to the first quarter.
+The Saints won the Super Bowl once, back in the 2009-2010 NFL season.
+The HC-QB duo of Sean Payton and Drew Brees defeated the Indianapolis Colts, 31-17, after an 0-10 start in the first quarter.
 Brees won Super Bowl MVP thanks to a 288-yard passing game with two touchdowns and no interceptions.
 The run game was absent, with the team totaling just 51 rushing yards in the victory, but the defense came up clutch with a pick-six from Peyton Manning as the final score of the game.

 How Many Super Bowls Have the New Orleans Saints Won?

 The Saints have appeared in and won one single Super Bowl in their franchise history, in the 2009-2010 season at the Land Shark Stadium in Miami Gardens (the former home of the Dolphins).
-The Saints lone Super Bowl victory came under former Saints HC Sean Payton and future Hall of Fame QB Drew Brees.
+The Saints' lone Super Bowl victory came under former Saints HC Sean Payton and future Hall of Fame QB Drew Brees.
 They won the game over the Indianapolis Colts, who had Hall of Fame QB Peyton Manning under center, as 4.5-point underdogs.

 Though they got off to a slow start at 0-10 in the first quarter, the Saints closed out the game with a final score of 31-17.
 Brees won Super Bowl MVP that year, completing 82% of pass attempts that game for 288 passing yards, 2 TDs, and no interceptions.
-His lone credited rushing attempt went for -1 yards — the QB kneel that closed out the game.
+His lone credited rushing attempt went for -1 yards β€” the QB kneel that closed out the game.

 Which Years Did the Saints Go to the Super Bowl?

-The Saints went to the Super Bowl in the 2009-2010 NFL season — Super Bowl XLIV.
+The Saints went to the Super Bowl in the 2009-2010 NFL season β€” Super Bowl XLIV.
 The New Orleans Saints played the Indianapolis Colts in their lone Super Bowl appearance, winning the game 31-17.

 Future Hall of Fame quarterback Drew Brees completed 32 of his 39 pass attempts that game for 288 passing yards and two touchdowns.
 WR Marques Colston led the team in receiving with 7 catches for 83 receiving yards, while Brees' two touchdowns went to RB Pierre Thomas and All-Pro TE Jeremy Shockey.
 Peyton Manning was under center for the Colts in Super Bowl XLIV, throwing 333 passing yards, 1 TD, and 1 INT (which went for a pick six).
 The Colts entered the game as 4.5-point favorites.